NERSC@50 Seminar Series

 Abstract

-The Dark Energy Spectroscopic Instrument (DESI) is creating the world’s largest 3D map of the universe, observing tens of millions of galaxies, quasars, and stars over the course of a five-year survey.
+The Dark Energy Spectroscopic Instrument (DESI) is creating the world’s largest 3D map of the Universe, observing tens of millions of galaxies, quasars, and stars over the course of a five-year survey.
 DESI uses NERSC as its primary data processing and analysis center, including real-time processing as data arrive from the telescope, yearly reprocessing for cosmology analyses, and support for individual science analyses ranging from single-core Jupyter notebooks through massively parallel analysis jobs.
 This talk will describe the DESI science program, how NERSC has enabled that work through its full ecosystem of services, and how NERSC and DESI have worked together to push the boundaries of what is possible for data-centric work at an HPC center.

 About the Speaker

-Stephen Bailey is a senior software developer in the Physics Division at Lawrence Berkeley National Lab.
+Stephen Bailey is a senior software developer in the Physics Division at Berkeley Lab.
 He has more than three decades of data management experience, starting with writing a matchmaking app for his high school.
 Along the way, he earned a B.S. in Physics from the University of Washington and a Ph.D. in Physics from Harvard University.
 He currently leads the Data Management Team for the Dark Energy Spectroscopic Instrument, where he uses NERSC to process raw data into useful data to study cosmology.

 September 16, 2024